A local (site-wide) search is a standard UBCMS feature, common on larger or more complex sites.

 This assumes your website has been launched and all pages you wish to be indexed are activated.
 If that is not the case, hold off on activating your search until you are ready to launch your website.

-Please note, a new, 'soft-launched' site is normally hidden from search engines so it does not unexpectedly show up in search returns until it has cleard final accessibility and optimization tests and been formally launched.
-This is done in the Page Properties' Head setting.
+Please note, a new, 'soft-launched' site is often hidden from search engines so it does not unexpectedly show up in search returns until it has cleared final accessibility and optimization tests and been formally launched.
+You may need to This is done in the Properties' Advanced tab under Site Visibility. ('No index' should be 'search engines can index site'.)

 Search Suggestions

 The standard UBCMS search box offers 'suggestions' as people type in their search query.
-These suggestions are based on actual search queries entered by visitors to ALL of our websites that use the UB Google search appliance.
+These suggestions are based on actual search queries entered by visitors to ALL of our websites that use our custom search appliance.

 These suggestions cannot be adjusted, but they can be turned off on a site by site basis.
 Contact the DCT Help Team if you wish to turn them off.